vra1103/vra1103/README.md

 ## About Me
-That makes total sense.
-To move away from the "AI-generated" feel, you need to soften the corporate jargon and focus more on the problem-solving aspect of your career.
-It should sound like you are speaking to a peer about what you actually do and why it matters.

-Here is a more human, narrative-driven version of your profile:

-About Me
 I am a Research and Operations leader who lives in the space where data meets strategy.
 Over the past 15 years at Gartner, McKinsey, and Toluna, I’ve focused on one core challenge: how do we take complex, fragmented research and make it faster, smarter, and more scalable?